quantsingularity/QuantumBallot/documentation/technical/api_documentation.md

-# API Documentation for Chainocracy Smart Contract
+# API Documentation for QuantumBallot Smart Contract

 ## Overview

-This document provides comprehensive API documentation for the enhanced Chainocracy smart contract system.
+This document provides comprehensive API documentation for the enhanced QuantumBallot smart contract system.
 It details all public functions, their parameters, return values, and potential errors to help developers integrate with and extend the system.

 ## Core API Functions